Autodesk/synthesis/exporter/SynthesisInventorGltfExporter/README.md

 ## Development Installation (Windows)

+### Getting Started

+See the [wiki](https://github.com/Autodesk/synthesis/wiki/inv-gltf-overview) for an overview of the exporter and links to relevant documentation.

 ### Requirements
 - Visual Studio 2019 or Jetbrains Rider
 - Inventor 2020+ (Tested with 2020 and 2021)